 What a minute!
-Just few days before, a regulatory agency from anther country, even smaller than 5% of our population wanted to visit our site for audit and my boss as always started panicking on reading that mail. audit usually meant longer hours and no leave.
-But what about my startup dram?
+Just few days before, a regulatory agency from another country, even smaller than 5% of our population wanted to visit our site for audit and my boss as always, started panicking on reading the news.
+Audit usually meant longer hours and no leave.
+But what about my startup dream?
 This audit was only for 2 days and it was not a big deal provided we were already prepared.
-But as always, my boss denied. after multiple requests, he didn’t gave me a clear answer but warned me to transfer to another department.
+But as always, my boss denied.
+After multiple requests, he didn’t gave me a clear answer but warned me to shift to another department.

 I have had my full 5 years of corporate job.
 I still do it.
 After all majorities of people in this world does job.
 Right?
 One of my friends recently justified himself similarly when I asked him why he spends around 5 hours each day to and fro commuting.
 And his answer was, “Lots of people are already doing it.”
 This comes down to the common question we all were asked in life.
 “If everyone jumped off a bridge, would you jump?”
 The logic here is, “Think about yourself.”

 There are lots of people doing jobs but the question is,” Are they happy?”
 My guess is they are, but very few.
 The rest of them just come to work, obey like a robot and leave.
 This happens for around 40 years.
 They don’t learn anything outside their job.
 They don’t know their interests.
 They just live for others.
 And then one day, they get old and wonder why they don’t have time for doing things they always wanted to do.